Pelicans vs. Mavericks Prediction & Picks - November 14

 Pelicans Performance Insights

-- This season the Pelicans are fifth-worst in the NBA in assists at 22.9 per game.
+- With 22.9 assists per game, the Pelicans are fifth-worst in the NBA.

+- New Orleans commits 14.2 turnovers per game and force 12.6 per game, ranking 16th and 25th, respectively, in the league.

 - The Pelicans are 21st in the league in 3-pointers made (11.4 per game) and 22nd in 3-point percentage (34.8%).